metomic/blog/_posts/2019-04-08-a-love-letter.markdown

 ![](/images/scroll.png)

 The ball is going to drop on businesses using dark patterns.
-An example of how you'll lost trust by deploying these dark arts is Facebook.
+An example of how you'll lose trust by deploying these dark arts is Facebook.
 Only recently Facebook began prompting users to increase their account security using 2FA.
 To set up 2-factor authentication, they needed your phone number.
 Awesome.
 Account on lock.

 Wrong.